globus/globus-compute/docs/configuring.rst

 The following snippet shows an example configuration for executing on Argonne Leadership Computing Facility's **Polaris** cluster.
 This example uses the ``HighThroughputExecutor`` and connects to Polaris's PBS scheduler using the ``PBSProProvider``.
-This configuration assumes that the script is being executed on the login node of Polaris (edtb-02).
+This configuration assumes that the script is being executed on the login node of Polaris.

 .. literalinclude:: configs/polaris.py